 It should be no surprise that lacrosse jerseys seem to get dirtier than any other sports jersey.
 Grass stains, mud stains, sweat stains, Gatorade stains- the list goes on.

-This causes major challenges for anyone who ends up cleaning lacrosse jerseys, from the lacrosse mom to the professional equipment manager.
+This causes major challenges for anyone who ends up cleaning lacrosse equipment, let alone lacrosse jerseys, from the lacrosse mom to the professional equipment manager.

 No need to worry though!
 If you understand exactly what type of stains you’re dealing with when washing lacrosse jerseys and how to best eliminate them, you’ll be just fine.